krlu/AutoJson/README.md

 }

 ```
-If auto-json is on your java classpath you can serialize the `ConstructionSite` as follows:
+If auto-json is on your classpath you can serialize `ConstructionSite` as follows:
 ```
 import autojson.core
 import example1._